Artificial Grass Installation Cost

 Another important cost factor is the size of your garden, as the larger it is, the more expensive it will be.
 Fake grass prices can range from £200 for a small 10 square metre garden to £4,800 for a 100 square metre garden.

 To keep costs down, you should try to avoid excavation; however, if you have real turf laid down, this will need to be lifted, as artificial grass cannot be installed on top of it.
-Landscapers will usually charge around £200 – £250 per day, so the price will vary depending on the amount of existing turf you have, along with the size of your garden.
+Landscapers will usually charge around £200 to £250 per day, so the price will vary depending on the amount of existing turf you have, along with the size of your garden.

 The tradesman you hire may also charge £150 extra for waste disposal, as you will need to clear away an existing turf from your garden to make room for the installation.